Darkelf2024/Darkelf-Browser/README.md

 ## Security Features

+- Sandboxing:
+Darkelf Browser implements sandboxing technology to provide an additional layer of security:
+- Isolated Environment: Each browsing session is isolated from the system, preventing malicious code from affecting other parts of the browser or the device.
+- Enhanced Security: Sandboxing helps mitigate the impact of potential security vulnerabilities by containing threats within the browser's sandboxed environment.
+- Protection Against Exploits: By confining processes to a sandbox, Darkelf Browser reduces the risk of exploits and unauthorized access to sensitive system resources.

 - Content Security Policy (CSP):
 Sets strict content security policies to prevent cross-site scripting (XSS), clickjacking, and other code injection attacks.